geraldabrhm/IF3260_Tugas3_K03_G08/README.md

     `git clone https://github.com/geraldabrhm/IF3260_Tugas3_K03_G08.git`

-2. Open the 'index.html' file for image mapping and '.html' for bum mapping which located in 'src' folder and run in your browser
+2. Open the 'index.html' file which located in 'src' folder and run in your browser

 3. Or use the Live Server extension in Visual Studio Code to avoid cross origin error in loading the texture